graceemlin/101weiqi-bot/README.md

 # 101weiqi-bot
-discord bot for scraping 101weiqi profile data
+discord bot for scraping 101weiqi profile data\
+(this is a rough draft, pls excuse the disaster code)